 8. Protect sensitive plants

 Plants are susceptible to injuries caused by cold weather.
 Winter mulching is a great way to protect your sensitive plants and shrubs from erosion and loss of water.
-Your lawn care technicians can use different organic materials like straw, bark, pine needles, and chopped corn cobs to create a 2-inch mulch near the soil.
+You can use different organic materials like straw, bark, pine needles, and chopped corn cobs to create a 2-inch mulch near the soil.
 Anti-transpirant sprays offer a protective waxy coating that reduces water loss in leaves.
 Also, burlap wrapping can shield plants from salt spray and harsh winter winds.
 Tying branches together can help plants deal better with snow buildup.

 9. Ensure winter watering